andy0530/ECS171-Final-Project/README.md

 ### Model 1: Logistic Model

-From the this general logistic regresion model we got an accuracy of 81%.Then we look at our error for both test and training data set.
-Both error rates being similar enough that the model was correctly implement as well as having an error of 0.419 and 0.417.
+From this general logistic regression model, we got an accuracy of 81%.
+Then we look at our error for both the test and training data set.
+Both error rates are similar enough that the model was correctly implemented as well as having an error of 0.419 and 0.417.

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model1_1.png?raw=true)

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model1_2.png?raw=true)

-We aswell test our model with k-fold getting an accuracy of 81.4% and std 0.003.
+We as well test our model with k-fold getting an accuracy of 81.4% and std 0.003.

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model1_8.png?raw=true)

-we run a p-value test where at significance 0.05 we would find which have actual correlation in predicting the if a booking is cancel.
-From this test we find that the values below have not significance in our model.
+we run a p-value test where at significance 0.05 we would find which has an actual correlation in predicting if a booking is canceled.
+From this test, we find that the values below have no significance in our model.

 ![png](https://github.com/andy0530/ECS171-Final-Project/blob/main/figures/Picture_model1_7.png?raw=true)